Creating a Rule of Life: Embodying Faithful Wholeness in Every Season Course

 - Enjoy God’s goodness through rich daily practices and gentle rhythms

-- Interact with a vibrant, ecumenical community of fellow Christians, with Jenn Giles Kemper as your host and Bethany Bear Hebbard as your instructor.
+- Interact with a vibrant, ecumenical community of fellow Christians, with Jenn Giles Kemper and Bethany Bear Hebbard as your instructors and guides.

 - Take part in weekly office hours with Bethany Bear Hebbard and Jenn Giles Kemper to ask questions, celebrate milestones, and get help with bottlenecks and roadblocks.
-These will be held live on Thursdays at noon central.
 You’ll be able to submit questions ahead of time and watch the recording if you’re not able to make it live.

 Frequently asked questions:

-- participating in office hours from 12-1pm central each Thursday (attend live or catch up with the recording later)
+- participating in office hours, attend live or catch up with the recording later (1 hour)

-- engaging with the community and your small formation group in our course portal
+- engaging with your small formation group via weekly zoom meetings (1 hour)

 - This course sounds incredible!
 I am very new to the liturgical year and spiritual practices in general, would this course be appropriate for me?
 Absolutely!
 One of our hopes is to come alongside you with both guidance and companionship as you seek to integrate spiritual practices into your everyday life.
 The liturgical year has been a wonderful guide for us in doing just that, and we have a whole appendix on how it might be a guide for you, too, as you look at your rhythms and practices.

 - Is this course specific to a particular denomination or faith tradition?
-The course is written from Bethany’s deep well of experience as a Christian, but it’s applicable to anyone who desires to embody a faithful wholeness and grow in Christ-likeness.
+The course was written for and has already been appreciated by an ecumenical body of students.
+It’s applicable to anyone who desires to embody a faithful wholeness and grow in Christ-likeness.
 We highly value the distinct contributions and unitive communion of the various denominations and experiences within the Christian tradition, as well as of our brothers and sisters outside the church.
 We expect the course (as our community) to be full of a variety of theological perspectives on all the things—but sharing our experiences, stories, and faith is part of the point!
 Our interactions in the course portal, during office hours, and in small formation groups, will be guided by our community values and conversation guide, which are focused on hospitality, curiosity, and humility.

 Course Length: 8 weeks

-Course Material: 66-page interactive and printable workbook PDF, including 2 appendices, and a corresponding video for each module
+Course Material: 66-page interactive and printable workbook PDF with 8 modules, including 2 appendices, and a corresponding video for each module

-Community Experience: Weekly office hours with Bethany Bear Hebbard and Jenn Giles Kemper on Thursdays at noon central, plus discussion in the course portal guided by our community values and conversation guide, which are focused on hospitality, curiosity, and humility.
+Community Experience: Weekly office hours with Bethany Bear Hebbard and Jenn Giles Kemper, plus discussion in the course portal guided by our community values and conversation guide, which are focused on hospitality, curiosity, and humility.

 Bethany Bear Hebbard is a radical homemaker and renegade PhD.
 After teaching college English for several years, she married a deacon-farmer and spent five years living in a community for the chronically homeless.
 Along the way she has worked as a teacher, speaker, writer, and director of a missional apprenticeship program.
 She makes her home in Texas with her husband Steven and their two children.
 Together, they cultivate a “demonstration plot for the kingdom of God” where rich and poor can come together.